brunocuevas/a2md/a2mdnet/a2mdt/ta2md.md

 - **modules.py**: organize the elementary functions into higher order objects that perform the density calculation when coefficients are provided.
 - **test/**: scripts to test this objects.
-Contain a test of the functions, a test of the modules, and a test of the autograd/gpu support.
+Contain a test of the functions, a test of the modules, and a test of the autograd/gpu Support.
 - **a2md_topo_bonded_model.json**: a modified version of the same file in a2md.
 The reason for this modification is to ease some issues regarding the labelling of the functions.
 Besides that, parameters are equivalent.